-Auditions for musical theater applicants (both undergraduate and graduate) include an acting, vocal, and dance audition.
+Live auditions for undergraduate and graduate musical theater applicants include an acting, voice, and dance audition.
 Applicants should prepare age-appropriate material.
-There is no musicianship/theory exam at the auditions.
+There is no musicianship/theory exam or sight-reading at the auditions.

 Musical theater applicants must prepare two short, contrasting monologues from the following:

 - Modern postwar literature: examples of postwar dramatists are Arthur Miller, Tennessee Williams, Edward Albee, William Inge, and Sam Shepard.

 - Classical literature: examples of classical pieces include Shakespeare’s comedies and histories or Molière.

 - A four-minute time limit for the total acting portion of the audition will be enforced.